YoSSalam8/Webhook-Driven-Task-Processing-Pipeline/README.md

 final job status
 delivery attempts

+A strong example is a partially_failed job where:

+processing succeeds
+one subscriber succeeds
+one subscriber fails

-This demonstrates the asynchronous architecture clearly.
+This demonstrates both the happy path and failure handling.

 Author